 How to Turn an HR Compliance Audit Into Action

 Now that you know what to include in your HR compliance audit, it’s time to put that information into action.
-The first step is to create an HR compliance audit checklist of all the items you need to review.
+The first step is to create an HR compliance audit checklist of all the items you need to review, including benefits and payroll processing.
 Once you’ve reviewed all the items on your list, it’s time to take action.

 By following these tips, you can ensure that your HR compliance audit is successful and that your organization is compliant with all relevant laws.